-If you or someone you know is interested in finding out about how to become a Habitat Homeowner in St. Lucie County, please call our office to speak with DonnaLea Askman, Program Director, at (772) 464-1117, ext.
-104, or DAskman@stluciehabitat.org.
+If you or someone you know is interested in finding out about how to become a St. Lucie Habitat Homeowner, please call our office to speak with DonnaLea Askman, Program Director, at (772) 464-1117, ext.
+104, or DonnaLea@stluciehabitat.org.

 1. The applicant's level of need

-3. Their ability to repay a mortgage through an affordable payment plan
+3. The applicant's ability to repay a mortgage through an affordable mortgage

 As part of their willingness to partner, Habitat's homebuyers invest hundreds of hours of their own labor, called sweat equity, working alongside volunteers and other Habitat homeowners.